-- 4.4.3 The following are a list of such factors which may be relevant to the decision-making process: - (i) The young person is a looked after child / lives in a Children's Home (see Chapter 5); - (ii) The young person has been a victim or a witness of domestic abuse; - (iii) The young person has suffered from one or more 'Adverse Childhood Experiences' (ACEs see Annex D);4 - (iv) The young person has never offended before, has previous good character or has only very minor offending history; - (v) The young person has a parent who suffers from an addiction; - (vi) The young person suffers from an addiction; - (vii) The young person has a parent who is in prison; - (viii) The young person's parents are recently estranged; - (ix) The young person has been freed for adoption; - (x) The young person has a learning disability; - (xi) The young person suffers from mental health issues; - (xii) The young person has a personality disorder; - (xiii) The young person has been a victim of sexual assault and/or child sexual exploitation; - (xiv) The young person has been a victim of bullying/harassment; - (xv) The family of the young person has sought help from Social Services to assist the young person. - 4.4.4 The above factors are not exhaustive and it must be borne in mind that the public interest may be considered as indicating a decision should be taken in favour of prosecution, notwithstanding the complex circumstances a young person has encountered.
-For example, the following factors may be relevant: - (i) The offence committed is extremely serious; - (ii) The victim has been seriously injured as a result of the crime; - (iii) The young person is a persistent offender; - (iv) The young person has continued to commit crimes which are increasing in seriousness; - (v) The young person has previously been diverted, but has not fulfilled the requirements of the disposal; - (vi) The young person was the ringleader in the offending.
+- (viii) The young person has been freed for adoption; - (ix) The young person has a learning disability; - (x) The young person suffers from mental health issues; - (xi) The young person has a personality disorder; - (xii) The young person has been a victim of sexual assault and/or child sexual exploitation; - (xiii) The young person has been a victim of bullying/harassment; - (xiv) The family of the young person has sought help from Social Services to assist the young person. - 4.4.4 The above factors are not exhaustive and it must be borne in mind that the public interest may be considered as indicating a decision should be taken in favour of prosecution, notwithstanding the complex circumstances a young person has encountered.
+For example, the following factors may be relevant: - (i) The offence committed is extremely serious; - (ii) The victim has been seriously injured as a result of the crime; - (iii) The young person is a persistent offender; - (iv) The young person has continued to commit crimes which are increasing in seriousness; - (v) The young person has previously been diverted, but has not fulfilled the requirements of the disposal; - (vi) The young person was the ringleader in the offending. - 4.4.5 All available background information should be conveyed to the prosecutor by the officer in charge when submitting the file, with the input from the YDO recorded clearly on the file.
+If it is established that more information is required then the prosecutor shall issue a request to police to obtain this information in proper evidential format, or as otherwise required. - 4.4.6 The views of the victim and their parent(s)/guardian(s) are important and, whilst prosecutors will not always be able to act in accordance with their wishes, they will be carefully considered before any decision is reached.
+Ultimately, the decision whether to offer a diversionary disposal remains one for the prosecutor.